career-artur/home/_pages/about.md

 [comment]: 👉 **Explore My Skills**: Navigate through my professional journey, projects, and achievements.
 From [Your Previous Roles] to [Your Recent Accomplishments], discover how I've added value to every role.

 💡 Innovation in Action: Dive into the projects that showcase my problem-solving skills, creativity, and commitment to excellence.
-I believe in turning challenges into opportunities. (examples)
+I believe in turning challenges into opportunities. (tbd. provide examples!!!)

 Thank you for visiting!
 Your interest is appreciated, and I look forward to the possibility of working together.